flatironinstitute/sciware/00_Founding/Slides.md

    - For example, technology and coding language agnostic

-4) Increase awareness and adoption of software development best practices to improve scientific productivity quality.
+4) Increase awareness and adoption of software development best practices to improve scientific productivity and quality.

 5) To use the Flatiron Institute as a sandbox for development of something useful for all of science.